AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/get-started/quickstart.md

 - MacOS 12 or above;
 - React Native 0.71 or above;
-- NodeJs 16.18 or above;
+- NodeJs 18.16 or above;
 - For iOS: Xcode 14 or above;
 - For Android: Android Studio 2022 or above;
 - A valid Agora project with users and tokens generated.
 See [Enable and configure Chat](https://docs.agora.io/en/agora-chat/get-started/enable) and [Secure authentication with tokens](https://docs.agora.io/en/agora-chat/develop/authentication) for details.

 ## Implementation

 1. Create a new project.

    Run the following command to create a project:

    ```
+   # old version cli
    npx react-native --version 0.73.2 init ProjectName

+   # new version cli
+   npx @react-native-community/cli init ProjectName
    ```

    You may be prompted to install the latest version of React.

    Once the creation is completed, the project will be initialized by default, `node_modules` dependencies will be installed, and `package-lock.json` file will be generated.
 If you use yarn initialization, `yarn.lock` file will be generated.

 1. Add dependencies.

    UIKit requires additional dependencies.
 Add them to the `package.json` file: